andrew/ultimate-awesome/README.md

 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.
 - [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-web-of-things](https://github.com/meticulousCraftman/awesome-web-of-things) - A curated list of resources for Web of Things.
+- [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [Awesome-ProjectManagement](https://github.com/NajiElKotob/Awesome-ProjectManagement) - Project Management Resources and References.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
 - [awesome_flutter](https://github.com/Nomeleel/awesome_flutter) - You say you are great, I do not believe it, I will verify it myself.
 Here are some attempts to use Flutter.